Switzerland Innovation

 Isabelle Moret, Member of the Government of the Canton of Vaud

-Stefan Nünlist, Swisscom Ltd
+Stefan Nünlist, Head of Corporate Communications Swisscom Ltd

-Dr. Didier Raboud, University of Geneva
+Dr. Didier Raboud, Secretary General University of Geneva

 Professor Christian Rüegg, Director of the Paul Scherrer Institute, Villigen

-Monika Rühl, economiesuisse
+Monika Rühl, Chairwoman of the Executive Board economiesuisse

 Beat Tinner, Member of the Government of the Canton of St. Gallen